-It’s mind blowing.
-We’ve been told NEVER to put metal in the microwave.
+It’s mind-blowing.
+We’ve been told NEVER to put a metal object in the microwave.
 But then, we look in a new microwave and it has a big ol’ metal rack right there in the middle!
 How can this be?

 And what is the metal rack in my microwave for?